jermnelson/shared-open-metadata-as-critical-ai-infrastructure/doc/extinction-ai.md

 <h2><i class="bi-emoji-dizzy-fill"></i> Extinction through AI</h2>

 The development of Artificial General Intelligence (AGI) invokes heated emotions on many sides of the debate.
-With shocking estimates of p(doom), shorthand for the probability of human extinction by AI, ranging from <0.01% to 99.99% among many of the top AI researchers and engineers.[^PDOOM]
+While estimates of p(doom), shorthand for the probability of human extinction or civilization collapse by AI, ranges from <0.01% to 99.99% among many of the top AI researchers and engineers[^PDOOM], the average in 2025 23%![^PDOOM_AVG]

 <div class="row">
   <div class="col">